data-osm/geosm-backend/README.md

 ## Duplicate DATA OSM

 1) create an environment file .env in settings folder as .env.sample

+For dev purpose use `docker-compose-dev.yaml`, for prod use `docker-compose-prod.yaml`

 2) build and pull docker images
 ```sh
 $ docker-compose -f docker-compose-prod.yaml build